 The amount of your disbursement will equal the amount you request minus an origination fee (found at www.bvu.edu/loans).
 The loan will also normally be divided into two disbursements for students enrolled for a full year.
 All first-time borrowers are required to receive entrance counseling before loan funds will be disbursed.

 FEDERAL DIRECT PARENT LOANS (PLUS) are available to parents who have a dependent child in college and are U.S. citizens or eligible non-citizens.
 These loans are guaranteed by the federal government.
 Individual eligibility is determined by subtracting other financial aid from the cost of education, and credit analysis.
 There will be an origination fee (found at www.bvu.edu/loans) subtracted from the disbursement(s).
 Financial need is not a prerequisite.
-Monthly repayment, with an annual variable interest rate of 6.31 percent, begins within 60 days after the loan is fully disbursed, although a parent borrower may request a forbearance while the student is enrolled at least half-time.
+The interest rate for loans disbursed July 1, 2018-June 30, 2019 is 7.60%.
+Monthly repayment begins within 60 days after the loan is fully disbursed, although a parent borrower may request a forbearance while the student is enrolled at least half-time.
 The borrower may usually take 10 years to repay the loan.
 For additional information, contact our Office of Financial Assistance.